ZeppelinGames/QuickTSBash/README.md

 [![MIT License][license-shield]][license-url]

 ## Description
-Sets up Typescript project via simple bash script
+Sets up Typescript project via simple bash script.
+Comes with boilerplate HTML and easy to edit bash script to add your own templates to HTML, CSS and TypeScript.

 ## Usage
+- Place `quicktssetup.sh` into a blank project folder
+- Run `bash quicktssetup.sh` in a bash terminal
+- Choose file names (or use the default `index` ones)

 ## License
 This project is licensed under the [MIT] License - see the [LICENSE.md](https://github.com/ZeppelinGames/QuickTSBash/blob/master/LICENSE) file for details